surajr/Data-Analysis/README.md

 The purpose of this project is to get familiar with Data Analysis using python pandas, numpy and matplot libraries.

-I choose to analyse Los Angeles Crime rate between 2012 - 2016.
-This is interesting because I live and study here!
+I choose to analyse Los Angeles Crime rate between 2012 - 2016 because I live and study here!

 Overview
 =============